Give equity in chances

 - Yes.
 The children need to be connected.

-That time we have been given the name of Cervantes city, because we have one of the biggest collection of the Don Quixote.
+That time we have been given the name of Cervantes city, because we have one of the biggest collections of the Don Quixote.

 It came to my mind like that.
 My husband looked at me: where did you get that?
-I guess politician got curious about what was going on in Azul.
+I guess politicians got curious about what was going on in Azul.

 - Ok, let us think about it.

 That was the 27th of November, I will never forget.
 Then I went to my daughter for Christmas.
 The 23rd of December they called back.